iabdulin/ugood/README.md

 ## Setup
 1) You need to have Docker installed.
 2) Clone the repository.
-3) Run `docker-compose build` to build the containers.
+3) ⚠️ Important: You need to have a .env file in the root directory for Rails Active Record Encryption to work.
-4) Run `docker-compose up -d` to start the services.
+You can simply copy .env.example file: `cp backend/.env.example backend/.env`
-5) Run `docker-compose exec backend rails db:create` to create the database.
+4) Run `docker-compose build` to build the containers.
-6) Run `docker-compose exec backend rails db:migrate` to migrate the database.
+5) Run `docker-compose up -d` to start the services.
-7) ⚠️ Important: You need to have a .env file in the root directory for Rails Active Record Encryption to work.
+6) Run `docker-compose exec backend rails db:create` & `docker-compose exec -e RAILS_ENV=test backend rails db:create` to create the databases.
-Download it here: https://gist.github.com/iabdulin/81244e0442b2cd517b17b82831c3f8bc (⚠️ the file is shared to simplify the review process)
+7) Run `docker-compose exec backend rails db:migrate` to migrate the database.

 If you want to run the frontend locally:
 1) `cd frontend`